svkaiser/strife-ve/README.md

 supporting the PNG file format in commercial products.
 If you use this source code in a product, acknowledgment is not required but would be appreciated.

+SDL
+---
+SDL2, SDL2_mixer, and SDL2_net are used under the terms of SDL license:

+This software is provided 'as-is', without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

+1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
+2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
+3. This notice may not be removed or altered from any source distribution.

 zlib
 -------------------------------------------------------------------------------